FACT-Finder/FACT-Finder-PHP-Library/README.md

   the only opening braces placed on the same line are those that open anonymous functions.
 - Single-line control statements may omit braces.
+- If the first of a two-letter acronym is capitalized in a name, so is the second (e.g. getID()).
 - All but the simplest regular expressions have to be formatted in free-spacing mode and thoroughly commented.